perfsonar/docs/install_migrate_centos7.rst

 Migrating from CentOS 6 to CentOS 7
 ************************************

 This page describes the migration procedure for moving a perfSONAR installation from a CentOS 6 to a CentOS 7 host.
-It assumes both hosts have the same :doc:`bundle <install_options>` installed.
+It assumes both hosts have the same :doc:`bundle <install_options>` installed (e.g. both run the Toolkit bundle).
 If you do not wish to keep any existing data or configuration from the CentOS 6 host you may ignore this section and do a normal clean installation.

 .. note:: These steps can also be used to migrate an existing host to new hardware even if both systems are running the same OS version.
 There is nothing specific to CentOS 6 or CentOS 7 in this procedure.
 It is only labelled as such for convenience since for the time-being this is likely the most common type of migration to be performed by perfSONAR users.